Artwork Page for Tunic with Frontal Figures

 Description

-This tunic was made by weavers of the Ychsma (yeach-mah) people, who were affiliated with Pachacamac, a huge religious center that served as the seat of the most important oracle in the late pre-Hispanic Andes.
-The figures repeated across the body may represent important ancestors or high-ranking members of Ychsma society.
-The tunic likely dates to the period after the Inka Empire conquered Ychsma coastal territory on its way to becoming the largest indigenous polity to have existed in the ancient Americas.
+This tunic was made by weavers of the Ychsma (yeach-mah) people, who were affiliated with Pachacamac, a vast religious center that housed an oracle.
+The figures repeated across its composition may represent important ancestors or high-ranking members of society.
+The tunic likely dates to the period after the Inka Empire conquered Ychsma coastal territory, eventually becoming the largest Indigenous empire to have existed in the ancient Americas.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email collectionsdata@clevelandart.org.